2026 Solheim Cup

-The 2026 Solheim Cup will be the 20th edition of the Solheim Cup matches, to be held 7–13 September at Bernardus Golf in North Brabant, Netherlands.
+The 2026 Solheim Cup was the 20th edition of the Solheim Cup matches, held 11–13 September at Bernardus Golf in North Brabant, Netherlands.
 The Solheim Cup is a biennial team competition between the top women professional golfers from Europe and the United States.
 It returned to even-numbered years in 2024 after the Ryder Cup returned to an odd-year schedule after 2020.
-The 2026 edition is the first to be run by IMG, who were appointed by the LET as the delivery partner of the European Solheim Cup from 2026 until 2038.

 Format

 The competition is a three-day match play event between teams of 12 players with a similar format to the Ryder Cup, with each match worth one point.
 The format is as follows: